Bradken-Mont-Joli/node-red-contrib-odbcmj/README.md

 -   **Advanced Retry Logic**: Automatically handles connection errors with configurable delays and retries to ensure flow resilience.
 -   **Result Streaming**: Process queries with millions of rows without exhausting memory by streaming results as chunks.
 -   **Syntax Checker**: Optionally parse the SQL query to validate its structure.
+-   **Query Timeout**: Configure a timeout for query execution to prevent indefinite hangs.

 ---